asunar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Started with the LeNet architecture.
 I think it was relevant because both problems were related to image recognition.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-Training, validation and test set accuracies of near 90% or above with just 20 epochs provide evidence that model is fairly good at classifying images in a new set.
+Training, validation and test set accuracies over 93% with just 20 epochs provide evidence that model is fairly good at classifying images in a new set.
 Normalizing the images, adding a dropout layer to the LeNet architecture along with tuning the hyperparameters (learning rate, standard deviation, batch size) helped improve the validation accuracy.

 ###Test a Model on New Images